herculesinc/pg-dao/README.md

  ```JavaScript
 dao.inTransaction : boolean;
 ```
-DAO is considered to be in transaction from the point `startTransaction()` method is called, and until the transaction is committed or rolled-back.
+DAO is considered to be in transaction from the point `startTransaction()` method is called, and until the transaction is committed or rolled back.

 ## Querying the Database
 Once reference to DAO object is obtained it can be used to execute queries against the database using `dao.execute()` method.